Carnival (video game): Development

 Carnival is one of the few games that has two different PCBs, one for each version; normally a game only has one PCB with a DIP switch that sets it to either upright or cocktail mode.
 The upright and cocktail cabinets each come in two varieties, one woodgrain and the other painted orange and white.

 The tune that plays throughout the game is "Sobre las Olas" (Over the Waves) by Juventino Rosas, a tune commonly associated with carnivals and funfairs.
 The game's General Instrument AY-3-8910 chip allows for a relatively complex rendition of Rosas's waltz with overlaid sound effects.

 Reception

 Electronic Games called the ColecoVision port of Carnival "a letter-perfect recreation of the arcade original that's not to be missed."

 In a retrospective discussion of the arcade game's music, video game scholar Andrew wrote, "as the track makes use of all three tone-channels—using two for the waltz's characteristic oom-pah-pah and one for its memorable melody—the resulting texture is rich enough to do the music justice.
 And the inclusion of numerous sound effects, including three different duck quacks and a bear's roar, makes for a veritable sonic feast."

+Legacy

+Sega officially licensed the console rights to Carnival to Coleco, who ported it to the Atari VCS, Intellivision, and Colecovision platforms.

+Analog Software published a clone of the game for the Atari 8-bit called Shooting Gallery in 1981.
+They later attained an official license from Sega Enterprises Inc. and released a new version called Carnival.

+Acornsoft published a clone, initially called Carnival, for the BBC Micro in 1983 which was later renamed to Carousel.